dimkanividimka/dimkanividimka/README.md

 # Hi there, my name is Dima 👋

-## I'm a 42 Prague student, currently studying Computer Science and Data Analysis/Data Engineering
+## I'm a 42 Prague student with Chemical Engineering and Pharma Industry background, currently studying Computer Science and Data Analysis/Data Engineering

 ### Instruments